lujjjh/iLyrics/README.md

 # iTunes Desktop Lyrics for Windows

-A third-party addon to show the lyrics on the desktop for iTunes.
+A third-party iTunes addon to show the lyrics on the desktop.

 ## Preview